 Causes of fever in dogs

 Common causes of fever in dogs are due to inflammatory conditions or infections.
-If your dog has an infection, it will try to fight it by raising its body temperature.
-Other possible causes of fever in dogs can be anything from kennel cough, reactions to drugs, stress and immunological diseases, to pain, heat stroke or poisoning in dogs.
+If your dog has an infection – he will try to fight this by increasing his body temperature.
+Other possible causes of fever in dogs can range from kennel cough, reactions to medications, stress and immunological diseases to pain, heat stroke or poisoning in dogs.

 How do you tell if a dog has a fever?

-It can be difficult to see if a dog has a fever without measuring it rectally.
-The temperature is often taken in connection with other symptoms such as vomiting, diarrhea or if the dog is shivering.
-If your dog has a fever, you should not give antipyretics made for humans.
-Medicines such as Paracet or Ibux are harmful to both dogs and cats.
-Some of the symptoms of fever, such as hot paws or ears, can occur even if the dog does not have an elevated body temperature.
+It can be difficult to tell if a dog has a fever without taking it rectally.
+The temperature is often taken in conjunction with other symptoms such as vomiting, diarrhea or if the dog is shivering.
+If your dog has a fever – do not give him antipyretics made for humans.
+Medicines such as Paracetamol or Ibuprofen are harmful to both dogs and cats.
+Some of the symptoms of a fever – such as warm paws or ears – can occur even if the dog does not have an elevated body temperature.

 Symptoms of fever in dogs: